Introduction: FDM 3D Printer Heating Bed Glass Sticking Coat

 As I was born 30 years BI (Before Internet), and because I've always been a hand worker, modules boards, numerical machines, electronic projects or 3d printers appeared to me as alien stuff...
 I believed one had to study many years and to be good in math. to enter that world.

 Then last year, I entered the next door Fab-Lab, ("SquaregoLab", Perpignan, south of France).
 Meeting people playing with all theses funy things changed my mind.
-I then soon dared to buy a cheap 3d printer kit with a large bed, and put a dump scanner glass on it.
+I then soon dared to buy a cheap 3d printer kit and put a dump scanner glass on it.

 The machine was ready to print, but this (*) PLA was not sticking !